dayumsam/Bougebeta/README.md

 heroku pg:psql
 ```

-Once logged copy paste in the terminal the create table query or queries.
+Once logged copy paste in the terminal the create table query or queries as you previously did to create them in your local database.

 Check more commands to check Postgres database in Heroku in [this guide](https://devcenter.heroku.com/articles/heroku-postgresql#using-the-cli)

-#### More about Heroku + Node.js + Postgres
+### More about Heroku + Node.js + Postgres

 To have more details of the process you can head to the [Getting Started with Node.js](https://devcenter.heroku.com/articles/getting-started-with-nodejs) from Heroku and [this comprehensive tutorial](https://devcenter.heroku.com/articles/getting-started-with-nodejs#provision-a-database).